J.D. van der Toorn (1997,1998)

 |There is little information about the reproductive rates and calf mortalities in wild cetaceans.
 Wells and Scott (1990), for the Sarasota population of bottlenose dolphins, calculated a maximum survival rate to age 1 of 0.811 (an average ASR to age 1 of 0.803).
 Olesiuk et al (1990) estimated the calf mortality in killer whales at 43%.
 Since they calculated calf mortalities as mortalities up to 0.5 years, this means a survival rate to age 0.5 of 0.57.
 Assuming a survival rate between age 0.5 and 1 comparable to adult whales (0.976), the ASR to age 1 could be 0.563.
 Small and DeMaster (1995) report calf/pup survival rates for the captive population (through December 1992) of 0.666 for bottlenose dolphins and 0.858 for California sea lions.|

 Calculation of the survival rates for a known population is pretty straightforward.
 As an example, let's have a look at the dolphins in the Särkänniemi Delfinaario in Tampere, Finland.
 Five dolphins arrived at the facility on March 31st, 1985, so their first full day at the facility was April 1st, 1985.
-We will consider the period April 1st, 1985 until October 1st 1999 for this calculation.
+We will consider the period April 1st, 1985 until August 28th 2016, the date the remaining dolphins were moved to Attica Zoo in Greece, for this calculation.
 To be able to calculate the survival rate, we need to calculate the total number of animal days for that period.
-At the end of the sampling interval, 4 of the 5 original dolphins were still alive.
-One of the males, Joona, died on September 7th, 1990.
+At the end of the sampling interval, 2 of the 5 original dolphins were still alive.
 During the sampling period, two calves were born that survived beyond one year of age.
 On August 18th, 1993 a male calf named Leevi was born and on September 9th, 1996, another male calf, Eevertti, was born.
 Both were still alive at the end of the sampling period.
 The days collected for Leevi and Eevertti since their first birthdays (August 18th, 1994 and September 9th, 1997) must also be included.
 So this leads us to the following data:

 |Name||start date||end date||animal days|